Timothy A. Gonsalves: Retirement from IIT Mandi

+inception until 2019 under his leadership.

 Career after retirement

-After his retirement as Director, IIT Mandi in June 2020, Prof. Gonsalves has been active in improving education in engineering colleges in India.
+After his retirement as Director of IIT Mandi in June 2020, Prof. Gonsalves has been active in improving education for engineering colleges in India.
 He founded the LEAP (Learning Engineering by Activity with Products) programme in 2021.
-LEAP brings project-based learning to students in the first and second year of their BTech programme.
+LEAP brings project-based learning to students in the first and second years of their BTech programme.

 He is a founding member of the Steering Committee of the CSEDU programme aimed at improving the effectiveness of teaching of computer science subjects in colleges.
 He leads the team on Effective Teaching of Computer Networks.

 In 2022, Prof. Gonsalves was named AICTE Distinguished Chair Professor.
 In this capacity, he visits engineering colleges in different parts of India to deliver expert lectures and to mentor faculty and students.
-His first visit, in November 2022, was to the G. Narayanamma Institute of Technology and Science (for women), Hyderabad.
+His first visit, in November 2022, was to the G. Narayanamma Institute of Technology and Science, Hyderabad.

 Personal life

 Gonsalves is married to Priscilla Tapley Gonsalves and has two daughters, Danica Gonsalves and Kartiki Gonsalves.
-The documentary The Elephant Whisperers directed by Kartiki Gonsalves and story written by Priscilla Gonsalves has won under Documentary - Short Film category for Oscar 2023.
+The documentary The Elephant Whisperers directed by Kartiki Gonsalves and written by Priscilla Gonsalves, won the Academy Award 2022 for Best Documentary Short Film.

 After retirement as IIT Mandi Director, he has been leading the IIT Mandi Wikimedians, a group of Wiki editors/contributors from IIT Mandi.
 They contribute photos and articles on Himachal to Commons and Wikipedia.
 He is an avid photographer and several of his images have been featured on Wikimedia Commons, and selected as Picture of the Day on Commons and Bengali Wikipedia.